Top 16 Places To Visit In Tinsukia To Escape City Life

 Photo: Fabian Wiktor / Pexels / Image For Representation Only

 Surrounded by the Brahmaputra River, Rukmini Island lies in the eastern part of Assam in the Tinsukia district.
-Rukmini Chapori or Rukmini Island is a perfect getaway from the hustle and bustle of the city to enjoy tranquillity.
+Rukmini Chapori or Rukmini Island, one of the best places to visit in Tinsukia for couples offers a perfect getaway from the hustle and bustle of the city to enjoy tranquillity.
 The tourists can witness and the photographers and wildlife enthusiasts can capture the migratory birds.
 For adventure enthusiasts, parasailing is a popular activity here.
 Those looking for serenity can also head here and take a stroll on the sandy beaches.

 Location: Tinsukia, Assam